coq/coq/CONTRIBUTING.md

 Sharing reusable assets in the form of new libraries, plugins, and tools is great so that others can start building new things on top.
-Having an extensive and healthy package ecosystem will be key to the success of Coq.
+Having an extensive and healthy package ecosystem is key to the success of Coq.

 #### Distribution of Coq packages ####

 You can distribute your library or plugin through the [Coq package index][Coq-package-index].
-Tools can be advertised on the [tools page][tools-website] of the Coq website, or the [tools page][tools-wiki] of the wiki.
+Important packages and tools can be advertised on the [Awesome Coq][Awesome-Coq] list.
+Some packages are distributed along Coq, within the [Coq Platform][Coq-Platform].
+Check the Platform's charter if you consider adding your package to it.

 #### Support for plugin and library authors ####